mhamdan91/IMAGE_2_CODE/README.md

 ## Tesseract Installation
-    1- Install pytesseract, e.g. using pip --> **pip install pytesseract** 2- Install Tesseract-OCR .exe to this location on your machine: C:\Users\\username\AppData\Roaming
+    1- Install pytesseract, e.g. using pip --> **pip install pytesseract** 2- Install Tesseract-OCR .exe to the following location on your machine: C:\Users\your_username\AppData\Roaming
 ------------------------------------

 ### Main.py Arguments: